Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Method

 MLFF screening performed using MACE (version 0.3.13) \cite{Batatia2022mace, Batatia2022Design} in combination with ASE~\cite{HjorthLarsen_2017}.
 The structural optimization was performed using the FIRE2 and BFGS optimizers with a force convergence criterion of $10^{-4}$ eV\AA \ in both the ion intercalation steps and phonon evaluation.

 To evaluate the dynamical stability of the structures, the supercell finite difference approach was used with the ASE phonons module.
 A tolerance of $4\times10^{-3}$ eV was considered to filter out numerical artifacts in the phonon spectrum.
+To evaluate the performance of MACE prediction of dynamical stability, we used the following metrics.
+The true positive rate (also known as recall or sensitivity):